Carlton09-star/dopingspring25/README.md

-In Order to use the Program download all files and then run the file titled RUN\_ME.
+In Order to use the Program download all files in the Program folder and then run the file titled RUN\_ME.